 We did the fish tank animation thing (I take some credit for popularising this in the UK via the big BETT TeachMeet the following year), wrote a maze game and duck shoot game, and then wanted to try a driving game, with the idea of the player racing against the computer.
 This, for me, back then, was harder than it sounds.
 The algorithm was simple:

-keep driving forward, if you leave the track to the left, turn right, if you leave the track to the right, turn left.
+if you leave the track to the left,

 The trouble was getting the car sprite to detect which direction it had left the track - after a some tinkering, I settled on using coloured ‘sensors’ as part of the car’s costume and then using the < colour is touching > sensing block to take control.

 It’s a program that’s stayed with me over the intervening eight years.
 Firstly, if you introduce a variable speed for the car, it’s a great way to illustrate most of the programming constructs we now cover in the English computing curriculum for 7-11 year olds: